 In this example, when a new epic is created in Jira with 20 points in the Story Points field and X-small in the T-shirt size custom field, a matching feature is created in Jira Align.
-That new feature will initially have the primary points estimate of 20, and a hidden t-shirt size value of x-small, matching Jira (the t-shirt size value is not visible in the Jira Align interface because it is not the selected estimation system).
+That new feature will initially have a primary points estimate of 20, and its hidden t-shirt size value will be blank, since this field does not sync from Jira to Align.
+The t-shirt size value is not visible in the feature's Details panel in Jira Align because it is not the selected estimation system.

 Jira Align intakes the point estimate of 20, and using the Estimation Conversions menu, converts that 20 into a t-shirt size of small.
 The t-shirt size is updated in the Align database to small.

 When the new Jira Align feature is updated – by editing another field – it is added to the sync queue.
 The correct conversion from 20 points, a small t-shirt size, is synced to Jira software, overwriting the original value of x-small.

 This change to Jira points or t-shirt size can happen with any estimation system used by Jira Align.
 As another example, if you use team weeks as your Align estimation system, but sync back points to Jira through the Enable feature point sync setting, changing the team week estimate on an Align feature would update the points set on the matching Jira epic, according to your Estimation Conversions settings.